Here’s how we react when we hear about strong teams: 🎉

 Team building activities are not a one-time silly event, but part of an ongoing process.

 –Andrei Țiț, Paymo

-A company-sponsored pizza lunch or round of golf can be appreciated, but may be too-little-too-late if employee morale is low.
+A company-sponsored pizza lunch or a round of golf can be appreciated but might be too-little-too-late if employee morale is low.
 Strong team bonds and employee engagement have to be built into your company culture from the ground up.
 Team building activities shouldn’t be used as a one-off band-aid fix when things get bad, but as regular opportunities to further connect and collaborate.
 That’s it, that’s the secret. 😊

 1. Eat lunch together

 This first one is an easy one.
 The simple act of eating lunch together can go a long way in building stronger teams.
 It’s more than just eating together—it’s the concept of putting aside time during a busy day to take a break with your colleagues.
 Whether it's every day, for special occasions like birthdays and work anniversaries, or even now and then, eating together has its benefits.

 It’s even been studied: Kevin Kniffin at Cornell University and his team observed a firehouse to see how eating together might correlate with enhanced teamwork.
 They found that the “field research shows a significant positive association between [eating together] and work-group performance.”